 A RFT scheme cannot commence until July 2009 (no earlier than 9 months after the commencement of the LTMAA).
 The RFT must begin on the first day of January, April, July or October, allow for a reasonable amount of time for retailers to prepare, and contain a specified end date.
 The tax cannot exceed 10 cents per litre of fuel at any given time, and no more than 5 cents per litre can support roading projects.
-There is a phasing in period of fuel tax rates, which are capped at 2 cents per litre in 2009 and 5 cents/litre in 2010.
 The consultation procedure for an RFT can coincide with the regional council's RLTS, RLTP, LTCCP or Annual Plan consultation processes.